discmon/detectwifi/README.md

 Set up the environment:
 sudo apt-get install aircrack-ng python git python-setuptools net-tools ntp
 git clone https://github.com/drkjam/netaddr

+Before installing netaddr, there is a need to upgrade to the latest IEEE OUI database
+Download the CSV file from https://standards.ieee.org/content/ieee-standards/en/products-services/regauth/index.html, specifically IEEE MA-L Assignments (.csv)
+Under the Mod folder, rename the file as oui.csv and save it in the Mod folder
+Execute converter.py to convert the csv file into a txt file that can be accepted into netaddr
+Copy the output oui.txt file into /netaddr/netaddr/eui/ and delete the existing .idx files
+Execute ieee.py to rebuild the index files with the new oui files

+After this, install netaddr
 cd netaddr
 sudo python setup.py install

-After installing netaddr, there is a need to upgrade to the latest IEEE OUI database
-Download the txt file from http://http://standards-oui.ieee.org/oui.txt
-Navigate to /netaddr/eui/ and replace the oui.txt file there with the new file
-Execute python ieee.py to generate a new oui.idx file for use.

 git clone https://github.com/secdev/scapy.git
 cd scapy